BABlu951/NASSCOM_SoC_Design/README.md

 3. Spice extraction of inverter in magic.
 4. Editing the spice model file for analysis through simulation.
 5. Post-layout ngspice simulations.
+6. Find problem in the DRC section of the old magic tech file for the skywater process.

 $$ $$